andrewramsay/wooting-python-logger-example/README.md

 This is a basic script showing how to read keypress data from a Wooting One/Two keyboard using the [Wooting Analog SDK](https://github.com/WootingKb/wooting-analog-sdk).

-The Wooting SDK has a C interface, so this script uses `ctypes` to accces methods in the dynamic libraries provided.
+The Wooting SDK has a C interface, so this script uses `ctypes` to access methods in the dynamic libraries provided.
 It doesn't expose all the functionality in the SDK but should allow reading of key states.

 Instructions: